Click here to visit our sponsor Absolute Authentic

 Ahead of the Japanese GP, Williams was just eleven points behind the 2006 champions, however, an electronics problem for Rosberg, coupled with a double-points finish by the French team, ensured there were no major upsets.
 That said, while Renault was unable to add any further points to its tally, Williams picked up another five in Brazil.

-According to Sam Michael, it was the outright pace of the FW29 which prevented it achieving even greater success, however, the bottom line is that following the shame of 2006, Williams bounced back with a convincing fourth place in the 2007.
-That said, Michael is first to admit that in reality the team finished fifth, only being promoted following the exclusion from McLaren.
+According to Sam Michael, it was the outright pace of the FW29 which prevented it achieving even greater success, however, the bottom line is that following the shame of 2006, Williams bounced back with a convincing fourth place in 2007.
+That said, Michael was first to admit that in reality the team finished fifth, only being promoted following the exclusion from McLaren as a result of the Spygate scandal.

 Nobody is entirely sure why Alex Wurz decided to retire from racing just days ahead of the season finale, however, following a comparatively lacklustre season it didn't come as too big a surprise.
 What did come as a surprise though was when the Austrian announced, just a couple of months later, that he was heading to Honda as test driver.